spring-io/github-changelog-generator/src/test/resources/Sample-Release-Notes.md

 ## :heart: Thank you to all the contributors!

-We’d like to thank all the contributors who worked on our current release!
+We'd like to thank all the contributors who worked on our current release!

 *